bm98/FS20_HudBar/README.md

 * PingLib.dll                 -- An audio lib using Win10 Audio facilities (new since V0.43)
 * MetarLib.dll                -- A METAR access library
 * bm98_Album.dll              -- A UserControl for displaying images (zoom & drag new since V0.43)
+* bm98_Checklist.dll          -- A UserControl for displaying the Checklist Box (new since V0.53)
 * bm98_hb_Controls.dll        -- UserControls for displaying graphs (new since V0.45)
 <br>
 * SimConnectClient.dll        -- FlightSim interface to MSFS2020 SimConnect